flenters/powershell/README.md

 # Powershell

-Here you will find varios scripts for automation and just general stuff
+Here you will find various scripts for automation and just general stuff

 get-user-data.ps1 - This will get all group members from a username on AD